A HAPPY TALE

 Were orphans once more

-They were back in their cage
+They were back in their

 Their home was the store